aknsubbu/News_Scraper_and_Display/README.md

 1. **Python Scraper**: A backend service that periodically scrapes news websites, processes the data, and stores it in a JSON file.
 2. **Next.js Website**: A frontend application that reads the JSON file and presents the news articles in a user-friendly interface.
-3. **PM2**: A process manager that runs and monitors both the scraper and the website.
+3. **PM2**: A process manager that runs and monitors both the scraper and the website within the Docker container.
+4. **Docker**: A containerization platform that encapsulates the entire application and its dependencies.

 ## Components